 Upon arrival, Letizia was seen wearing Carolina Herrera Black A-Line Belted Coat.

 The £169 Meili Skirt features a slim-cut in mid-length.
 It has a micro pattern and thin leather detail around the waist that looks very chic with zip fastening on the back.
-Skirt is still available at Alberre Odette.
+The skirt is still available at Alberre Odette.

 A closer look at the pattern.

-Letizia paired the suit with white silk blouse from the same label.
+Letizia paired the suit with a white silk blouse from the same label.